Body / Trim / Misc

 Taz was only about a month old when my girlfriend, Hillie, dinged one of his sheet metal fender flares with the rear door of her car - in my own garage, no less!
 Even worse, I could see by just studying the car's styling that this sort of thing was going to become a common occurrence unless I took steps to avoid future incidents.

-Before installing them, I had my local body and paint shop, Dependable Auto Body East, prep and paint the flares to match the car.
+Before installing them, I had my local body and paint shop, DependableAuto Body East, prep and paint the flares to match the car.
 As I expected, the cost of the paint work was higher than the purchase price for the parts themselves, but good paint work isn't cheap, and Dependable does great work.

 Shelby-Style Side Scoops

-When I bought the Cobra, the one body feature that I disliked enough to quickly change for a purely cosmetic reason was the mock side scoop adorning each of the car's flanks.
+When I bought the Cobra, the one body feature that I disliked enough to quickly change for purely aesthetic reasons was the mock side scoop adorning each of the car's flanks.
 For '99 and '01 SVT had graced the Cobras with the base model V6 side scoops, of which I was most assuredly not a fan.
-I considered the Shelby-style side scoops, which Ford was at the time installing on only the Mustang GT's, to be much more befitting for a car of the Cobra's nature and mission in life, so I scored a pair of the GT scoops and installed them at about the same time that I added the fender flares.
+I considered the Shelby-style side scoops, which Ford was at the time installing on only the Mustang GT's, to be much more befitting for a car of the Cobra's nature and mission in life, so I scored a pair of those scoops and installed them at about the same time that I added the fender flares.
 A couple years later, I was amused to note that SVT had also adopted the more aggressive side scoops for duty on the Terminator Cobras.

 The above photo was taken in 2007, after extensive suspension changes and the installation of upgraded wheel/tire combinations.
 Note that by then, the tucked-in wheel/tire appearance in the rear and the car's original 4WD look had been mitigated.